 A nagging cough or slight wheeze may barely register in the course of our busy days, but it's critically important to pay attention to even mild symptoms.
 Sometimes people think having trouble breathing is just something that comes with getting older.
 It is important to pay attention to these symptoms as they could be the first signs of lung disease, including COPD, asthma and lung cancer.
 Knowing the early warning signs of lung disease can help you receive treatment before the disease becomes serious or even life threatening.
 If you experience any of the following warning signs, make an appointment with your healthcare provider as soon as possible.
 Early detection could save your life.

-Chronic cough: A cough that you have had for a month or longer is considered chronic.
+Chronic cough: A cough that you have had for eight weeks or longer is considered chronic.
 This is an important early symptom that tells you something is wrong with your respiratory system.

 Shortness of breath: It's not normal to experience shortness of breath that doesn't go away after exercising, or that you have after little or no exertion.
 Labored or difficult breathing—the feeling that it is hard to breathe in out—is also a warning sign.